- Ali Daei – Goals: 109

 Iran National Football Team History

-Iran’s Football Federation was created in 1920 but the Iran soccer team didn’t play its first game until 1941.
-The match finished in a 1-0 win over British India but Team Melli’s first FIFA-sanctioned game was a scoreless draw vs. Afghanistan.
+Iran’s Football Federation was created in 1920, but the Iran soccer team didn’t play its first game until 1941.
+The match finished in a 1-0 win over British India but Team Melli’s first FIFA-sanctioned game was a scoreless draw against Afghanistan.